thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 between the two.
 Similar findings have been shown from the analysis of observations at other locations (Schwarz et al. 2020; Ohvril et al.
 2009; Zerefos et al. 2009; Xia et al. 2007) \[and references therein\].
-In the Mediterranean region aerosols have been recognized as an important factor affecting the penetration of solar radiation at the surface (Fountoulakis et al. 2016; Siomos et al. 2018; Gkikas et al.
+In the Mediterranean region, aerosols have been recognized as an important factor affecting the penetration of solar radiation at the surface (Fountoulakis et al. 2016; Siomos et al. 2018; Gkikas et al.
 2013; Lozano et al. 2021).
 These studies investigated the long-term